 - Redundancy - Includes genuine redundancy or an approved early retirement scheme.

-- Contract - Includes the completion of an agreed contract, seasonal work completed, no more work required.
+- Contract - Includes the completion of an agreed contract, seasonal work completed, and no more work required.

 - Transfer - Includes transferring employees across payroll systems, and administrative arrangements between employees

 The Importance of the Working Week for Terminations